Limits and dynamics of stochastic neuronal networks with random heterogeneous delays: Setting of the problem

 The proof of this proposition is a direct application of Mao's result~\cite{mao:02}, and essentially uses the same arguments as those of the proof theorem~\ref{thm:ExistenceUniqueness}.
 The interested reader is invited to follow the steps of this demonstration to prove proposition~\ref{pro:ExistenceUniquenessNetwork}.

 We address the problem of the asymptotic behavior, as the number of neurons $N$ goes to infinity, of these network equations, in particular the question of the propagation of chaos property in this randomly delayed, randomly interacting system.
 Assuming translation invariance in the neural field, the delays distribution $\eta_{ij}$ is only function of the neural population $i$ belongs to.
-In that case, for any realization of the synaptic delays $\tau_{ij}$, the propagation of chaos property states that, provided that the initial condition on the network is chaotic (i.e. for all $i$ in population $\alpha$, the initial condition $X^i_t\vert_{[-\tau,0]}$ is an independent copy of a given process $\zeta^{\alpha} \in \Ct$) and when $N\to \infty$, the state of each neurons are independent for all times, and have a law given by a nonlinear McKean-Vlasov equation that only depends on the neural population (say, $\alpha$), which is the unique solution of the McKean-Vlasov equations with distributed delays:
+In that case, for any realization of the synaptic delays $\tau_{ij}$, the propagation of chaos property states that, provided that the initial condition on the network is chaotic (i.e. for all $i$ in population $\alpha$, the initial condition $X^i_t\vert_{[-\tau,0]}$ is an independent copy of a given process $\zeta^{\alpha} \in \Ct$) and when $N\to \infty$, the state of each neurons are independent for all times, and have a law given by a nonlinear McKean-Vlasov equation\footnote{McKean-Vlasov is the generic term in the mathematical literature on statistical physics for describing the type of equation we obtain.
+It is differs from the well-know to physicists Vlasov equation, which describes the evolution of the distribution function of plasma consisting of charged particles with long-range interactions, in particular in that our equation includes a diffusion term (Brownian motion) and is written as a stochastic equation, whereas usual the Vlasov equation is written as a nonlinear PDE closer from what we call the \emph{McKean-Vlasov-Fokker-Planck} equation.} that only depends on the neural population (say, $\alpha$), which is the unique solution of the McKean-Vlasov equations with distributed delays:

 where $\bar{Y}$ is a process independent of $\bar{X}$ that has the same law, $\Exp_{\bar{Y}}$ the expectation under the law of $\bar{Y}$, $W^{\alpha}_t$ and $B^{\alpha\gamma}_t$ are independent adapted standard Brownian motions of dimensions $m\times d$ and $\delta \times d$ respectively.
 In other words, the mean field equation can be written, denoting by $m_t^{\gamma}(dx)$ the law of $\bar{X}^{\gamma}_t$: